katcipis/sophia/notes/books/designing-data-intensive-apps.md

 all programs using that data).

-But again the book presents the idea that there is no silver bullet that will solve all your data problems, but it kind dis-mystifies NoSQL as some sort of new thing that replaces SQL because SQL was stupid/complex/doesn't scale/etc.
+But again the book presents the idea that there is no silver bullet that will solve all your data problems, but it kind demystifies NoSQL as some sort of new thing that replaces SQL because SQL was stupid/complex/doesn't scale/etc.

 A great read on the limitations of hierarchical structures and also on the